 When your marriage ends you need to know you have the right people on your side.
-The team at Regina Family Lawyers can offer you an unparalleled support system and the legal guidance you need to bring your case to a good outcome.
+The team at Regina family lawyers can offer you an unparalleled support system and the legal guidance you need to bring your case to a good outcome.

 Our lawyers are respectful, responsive, and knowledgeable.
 We’re here to protect your interests, to help you negotiate, and to present your case in court if necessary.

-How long does divorce take in Saskatchewan?
+How long does a divorce take in Saskatchewan?

 An uncontested divorce may take as little as three months.
 A highly contentious divorce may take anywhere from six months to eighteen months.
 Much depends on how well you and your spouse negotiate and whether or not the divorce goes into litigation.